How Daily Rhythms Support Better Rest After 60

 Regular movement during daylight hours helps the body build a natural need for rest.

-This doesn’t require intense activity.
-Walking, light chores, or gentle movement spread through the day often support steadier rest more effectively than long periods of sitting followed by a single burst of activity.
+This does not require intense activity.
+Walking, light chores, or gentle movement spread throughout the day often support steadier rest more effectively than long periods of sitting followed by a single burst of activity.

 Sleep Foundation: Exercise and Sleep